BMus Hons, MA Dist., DipRAM, LRAM

 Madeleine is a passionate chamber musician and is co-founder and director of Seida Ensemble, an unconducted string orchestra made up of exciting young musicians from London and Europe.
 Their concerts explore alternative structures and collaborations whilst performing string orchestra repertoire of all eras and genres.
 She has enjoyed working regularly as a freelancer with ensembles including the Britten Sinfonia, London Symphony Orchestra, and Lawrence Power’s Collegium.

 Currently, Madeleine bases herself between Germany and the UK while completing her studies in the Konzertexamen programme in the class of Prof. Michael Foyle at the Hochschule für Musik und Tanz, Köln.
 Previously, she was a scholar at the Royal Academy of Music in London where she studied under professors Maureen Smith, Garfield Jackson and Martin Outram.

-Madeleine plays a violin by Giovanni Pistucci c.1800, generously loaned to her by the Harrison-Frank Foundation in association with J&A Beare.
+Madeleine is grateful to play a beautiful violin by Giovanni Pistucci of Naples, dating from c.1920, generously loaned to her by the Harrison-Frank Foundation in association with J&A Beare.
 Her viola was made by Alexandra Apenberg in 2016.